The Perfect 10-Day Scotland Itinerary: Highlands & Islands

 - Day 10: head home!

-Here is a rough (not perfect) idea of our driving route over the course of the trip.
+Here is a rough (not perfect) idea of our 10-day Scotland itinerary driving route.
 You can see the map live here as well.

 Where to stay in Scotland